Water Level Sensors

 The control box has to contain the power-control electronics and the water-control plumbing.
 It must be protected from environmental moisture and have separation between the electronics and the plumbing.

 An internal chassis provides the separation of the electronics and plumbing.
-It is not waterproof; it just shields the electronics from spray and allows the spray to drip away from the electronics.
-A waterproof cover slips over the top of the internal chassis to provide protection from the environment.
-The cover extends below the electrical connections to provide a drip edge to prevent moisture from seeping or blowing toward the connectors.
+It is not waterproof; it just shields the electronics from spray and allows any spray to drip away from the electronics.
+A soft gasket on the front cover keeps water seepage into the box from above to a minimum.

 Copyright Dale Thompson,